Red-handed howler: Distribution and life history

 It lives in the biomes of Amazonian and Atlantic forests which consist of dense forest separated by drier areas.
 These animals can live up to 20 years, and do not mature until later in their lives.
 They have a long gestation period, and generally reproduce more slowly than similar-sized mammals of other species.
 From the births that have been recorded, red-handed howlers have quick, quiet births during the day when they are normally active.
 Once born, if the mother is experienced, she will carry her young ventrally for three weeks and then switch to dorsally once the offspring is slightly more developed.

 Behavior and diet

-When not foraging, red-handed howlers rest in the canopy of mature trees 20 m from the forest floor.
-They also live in social groups of seven to 12 members, with one or two mature males, females, juveniles, and infants.
+When not foraging, the red-handed howler rests in the canopy of mature trees 20 m from the forest floor.
+It lives in social groups of seven to 12 members, with one or two mature males, females, juveniles, and infants.

+The red‑handed howler is folivorous.
+It lives uses loud howling vocalizations to mark territory and coordinate group activities.